 A new form of U.S. bond should be authorized by Congress, in “denominations” of One Kilogram.
 The U.S. Treasury would begin to offer them to the market worldwide, including domestic “dollar” purchasers.
 The floating exchange for gold would determine the “dollar” obligation of the United States, and the interest payments.

 Such “U.S.Treasury Kilogram Gold Bonds” would easily fetch today’s current dollar-price (exchange rate) with 32.15 troy ounces of fine gold.
 That same standard price is also quoted in euro, pounds, yen, yuan, and chf.
-There are no risks due to “concerns of marketability” nor after-market liquidity.
-U.S. Treasuries are all the same, assured by the 14th Amendment.
+There are no risks “due to concerns of marketability,” nor after-market liquidity.
+U.S. Treasuries are all the same, assured by the 14th Amendment and tradition.

 Issue Long-term Bonds